LamaAni/parse-commit-args-action/README.md

 Name | Description | Default value
 ---|---|---
-LOAD_MESSAGE_ARGUMENTS_ON_EVENTS | Conrols which gihub events( release, push...) are allowed to load user commit message args.
+LOAD_MESSAGE_ARGUMENTS_ON_EVENTS | Controls which github events( release, push...) are allowed to load user commit message args.
 Otherwise these are ignored. null or empty means all, none never load args | ''
 VERSION_MARKER_SPLIT_SYMBOL| A symbol to split the cascading versions | .
 ARG_MATCH_REGEX | A regex pattern to detect an input argument word (eg. --my-arg).
 Will join all match groups to create the full argument. |  /[-]{2}([a-zA-Z0-9][\w-]+)/g
 ARG_REGEX_GROUP_JOIN_SYMBOL | Join symbol for between match groups | _